Fiserv/universal-commerce/docs/faq/faq.md

  Q: How can I set up new Tenant?

-A: Please refer to our documentation section for setting up new tenant.
+A: Please refer to our documentation section for setting up new Tenant.
 [Setup Tenant]

 Q: How can I register new Tenant?